remigiusz-donczyk-gl/final-project/DOCS.md

 #### The *dev* branch

 As with any branch, it first performs tests; unlike other branches however, it also performs a coverage report and then uses SonarQube to perform static analysis and makes a report of the results.
-It then creates a Docker image out of the current version of the website, assuming any changes were made since the last time it did so; the resulting Docker image is pushed into Docker Hub with a version number based on SEMVER as well as the *latest* tag.
+It then creates a Docker image out of the current version of the website, assuming any changes were made since the last time it did so; the resulting Docker image is pushed into ECR.
 After that is done, Terraform is used to create all the architecture on the AWS cloud, the website is deployed into the test environment and a smoke test is performed.
 If it passes, the *dev* branch is merged into *prod*.
 The test environment is kept online for no-downtime purposes.

 #### The *prod* branch